Mercedes-AMG A45 S review - vying with the Audi RS3 for class honours

 - Mercedes-Benz A-class review

 The standard car is well-equipped, with niceties such as AMG Performance sports seats in Artico artificial leather and Dinamica artificial suede, specific AMG body styling, uprated brakes, a valved exhaust, numerous AMG interior details and a full infotainment suite with augmented reality satnav.

 The Plus brings with it standard adaptive damping, the AMG aero kit, 19-inch forged cross-spoke alloy wheels, a panoramic sunroof, full leather trim and a Burmester sound system, among other things.
 The glorious Sun Yellow paintwork is a no-cost option, but metallic shades are £595 extra and the Designo paints a little more than that.

-Rivals for the A45 S are currently pretty slim on the ground, at least until a new Audi RS3 arrives.
-Rather than looking within the realm of hot hatchbacks – most are ten grand cheaper, a hundred horsepower down and have less prestigious badges – we’d instead consider spending a similar £50k sum on a proper sports car.
+Looking outside the realm of hot hatchbacks – most are ten grand cheaper, a hundred horsepower down and have less prestigious badges – we’d instead consider spending a similar £50k sum on a proper sports car.

 That arena’s looking fairly healthy at the moment, with real diversity of choice; the new Toyota Supra, the BMW M2 Competition, Alpine A110, and Porsche 718 Cayman all start around the £50k mark.
 We’d note though that the Supra missed out on a finalist slot in eCoty 2019, in which the A45 S finished in third place.